Convergence Properties of Nonlinear GMRES Applied to Linear Systems: Introduction

 It has been shown that the iterates generated from full AA applied to a linear system using the fixed-point iteration \eqref{eq:linear-q} can be recovered from classical GMRES \cite{saad2003iterative} (assuming exact arithmetic), i.e., $x_{k+1}^A=q(x_k^G)$, under certain conditions \cite{walker2011anderson,ni2009anderson,potra2013characterization}.
 As for NGMRES, in \cite{sterck2012nonlinear} the author discussed similarities between the two methods, but the question whether NGMRES applied to linear systems is identical to GMRES was not fully addressed.
 Indeed, in the literature there seems to be no detailed characterization of the relationship between NGMRES($m$) and classical GMRES even for solving linear systems, neither theoretically nor experimentally.
 We note, though, that our study is not intended to promote the use of NGMRES($m$) as a comparable linear solver to GMRES, but rather to understand its properties.

 The main contributions of this work are as follows.
-Assuming that the 2-norm of the residual of GMRES is strictly decreasing, then: \begin{enumerate}[(i)] \item we prove that the residuals of full NGMRES are the same as these of GMRES, and if $A$ is invertible, the iterates generated by the two methods are identical; \item we derive some orthogonality properties for NGMRES; \item for the finite-window version, when $A$ defined in \eqref{eq:linear-system} is either symmetric or shifted skew-symmetric, we prove that NGMRES($1$) is mathematically equivalent to GMRES. \item we derive upper bounds on the convergence rate of NGMRES for certain cases. \end{enumerate}
+Assuming that the 2-norm of the residual of GMRES is strictly decreasing, then: \begin{enumerate}[(i)] \item we prove that if $A$ is invertible, the iterates generated by full NGMRES and GMRES are identical; \item we derive some orthogonality properties for NGMRES; \item for the finite-window version, when $A$ defined in \eqref{eq:linear-system} is either symmetric or shifted skew-symmetric, we prove that NGMRES($1$) is mathematically equivalent to GMRES. \item we derive upper bounds on the convergence rate of NGMRES for certain cases. \end{enumerate}

 The remainder of this paper is organized as follows.
 In section \ref{sec:comparison}, we prove (i).
 In section \ref{sec:NGMRESm}, we establish (ii) and (iii).
 In section \ref{sec:conv}, we provide upper bounds as per (iv).
 In section \ref{sec:num}, we briefly discuss a few implementation details and present some numerical experiments to validate our theoretical findings.
 Finally, we draw some conclusions in section \ref{sec:con}.